GIXLabs/SAndC/Lab1/README.md

 - [How to Use an Oscilloscope](oscope.md)

 # Assignment
 Note: the lab write-up on Canvas is the ultimate source of truth for what should go into your report.
-Below are all of the items marked with a ">" in the original write-up, but please [submit and issue](https://github.com/GIXLabs/SAndC/issues) if you find an discrepancies.
+Below are all of the items marked with a ">" in the original write-up, but please [submit an issue](https://github.com/GIXLabs/SAndC/issues) if you find an discrepancies.

 The corresponding assignment in the original document will be referenced in parentheses in line with this write-up.
 For example (**DC Voltage: >**) corresponds with the ">" on line labeled 5 in the DC Voltage section of the Canvas document.